 Scott Gates is Research Professor at PRIO and Professor at the University of Oslo.
 He has published ten books including War and State-Building in Afghanistan (Bloomsbury).
 He is an Associate Editor of the Journal of Peace Research and is the Editor in Chief of the International Area Studies Review.
 Gates’ current research interests include conflict dynamics, policing and protest, post-conflict governance, sexual violence and conflict, and children and war.

 Mia Bloom is Professor of Communication at Georgia State University.
 Dr. Bloom is the author of Dying to Kill: The Allure of Suicide Terror (2005), Living Together After Ethnic Killing, edited with Roy Licklider (2007), and Bombshell: Women and Terror (2011).
-Dr. Bloom is currently completing two books, one on children and terror called Small Arms (forthcoming 2017) and a book on women and ISIS entitled Veiled Threats: Women and the Global Jihad.
+Dr. Bloom recently completed a book on children and terrorism called Small Arms (2019) and is completing a book on women and ISIS entitled Veiled Threats: Women and the Global Jihad (for Brookings Press 2020).
 She is a former term member of the Council on Foreign Relations and has held research or teaching appointments at Princeton, Cornell, Harvard, and McGill Universities.
-Bloom has a PhD in political science from Columbia University, a Masters Degree in Arab Studies from Georgetown University, School of Foreign Service, and a Bachelors Degree from McGill University in Islamic, Russian and Middle Eastern Studies and speaks seven languages.
+Bloom has a PhD in political science from Columbia University, a Masters Degree in Arab Studies from Georgetown University, School of Foreign Service, and a Bachelors Degree from McGill University in Islamic, Russian and Middle Eastern Studies and speaks eight languages.